Brainrot is a slang term used to describe the modern mental health phenomenon of the fatigue and burnout caused by consuming too much digital media.

 What Is Brainrot?

 Brainrot is a slang term for the mental fatigue, emotional burnout, and cognitive overload that comes from too much negative content.
-It’s not a clinical term, but many people use it describe the symptoms they experience.
+It’s not a clinical term, but many people use it to describe the symptoms they experience.

 How to Identify Brainrot